ScottPlot/ScottPlot.NET/content/quickstart/wpf.md

 **Usage Example**

 You can then access the control by using the `PlotControl` property in the view model like in the following example.
 When to update the plot depends on your use-case.
 This would most likely be done as a reaction to an event or modification of an other property.
-As a start you can add a call in the contructor of the view model class.
+As a start you can add a call to this `Plot()` method in the constructor of the view model class.
 ```cs
     void Plot()
     {